A Rural Close Encounter

 Betty Hill was a social worker who lived in Portsmouth, New Hampshire with her husband Barney.
-Barney was a postal worker, but remember, this will well before the years when “going postal” became a thing, so neither Betty or Barney’s sanity is in question as it pertains to their backgrounds.
-However, Betty’s sister did mention seeing a UFO some time before the following incident occurred, so it could be argued that she was looking for UFOs where there were none.
-Whatever the case, both she and her husband experienced something that neither would ever forget while traveling a lonely road late at night.
+Barney was a postal worker.
+Both she and her husband experienced something that neither would ever forget while traveling on a lonely road late at night.

-In September of 1961, the Hills visited Canada as well as northern New York.
+In September of 1961, the Hills visited Canada and northern New York.
 They were driving home from this trip along Rte.
 3 in New Hampshire when the night’s events began to unfold.
 At about 10 p.m., Betty saw a light in the sky that she says she first attributed to a falling star.
 However, when the couple pulled over to walk their dog, they looked at the object through a pair of binoculars and saw its many blinking lights fly right across the Moon.
-This is around the time Betty began thinking it was a flying saucer they were dealing with.
+Betty began thinking it was a flying saucer they were dealing with.

 At about 10:30, the craft descended upon the Hills.
-Barney had a gun and got out of the car with it, but did not fire upon the flying vehicle the Hills claim they saw.
-After being told to keep looking by one of the creatures that he could see through a window in the UFO, he went back to his wife in the car.
-They both say that was when a strange beeping and buzzing began.
+Barney had a gun and got out of the car with it, but did not fire upon the object.
+Barney recalled seeing a number of humanoids in the vehicle looking down at him through the windows of the craft.
+Barney decided to go back in the car with his wife, and as they sat in the car, a strange beeping and buzzing sound began.
 When they heard those sounds again, they were 35 miles south of the location where the craft had first descended.

-So, the above is how Betty and Barney Hill first recalled their alleged abduction.
-They both lost time, but neither had any injuries or other indications of trauma.
+The Hills both lost time, but neither had any injuries or other indications of trauma.
 Then, Betty had five consecutive nights of dreams that left her wondering what really happened to them.
-She remembered somewhat kind humanoid creatures taking her aboard their ship by some method of hypnotism, being examined in innocuous ways and then being sent on her way with a book, which was subsequently taken away by another of the creatures who decided the Hills should not remember the abduction.
+She remembered humanoid creatures taking her aboard their ship by some method of hypnotism, being examined in innocuous ways and then being sent on her way with a book, which was subsequently taken away by another of the creatures who decided the Hills should not remember the abduction.

 The Hills eventually sought hypnosis, which revealed yet another story.
 Betty’s descriptions from her dreams changed in subtle ways under hypnosis.
 For Barney, things were much more sinister.
 In fact, Barney recalled an anal probing under hypnosis.
-While a common feature in comedic representations of abduction, there are actually comparatively few probes in abduction literature.
 Barney also had semen collected in an entirely separate procedure.
 Their doctor, who conducted the hypnotism, concluded that Betty was a victim of her dreams and that Barney had been brought into the delusion by proxy.
 In truth, Barney was less sure they were abducted by aliens than his wife.
 Sadly, he passed away less than a decade after the initial incident at the young age of 46, so he only had so much time to mull it over and speak about it publicly.

 In the end, it is hard to say just how authentic Betty and Barney’s abduction stories are.
 Betty’s so-called “Star Map,” which depicted some features of a map she reportedly saw during her experience was disproved by Carl Sagan himself.
 A local said he was able to replicate the UFO sighting and said it was caused by a streetlamp.
 On the other hand, Betty and Barney both told similar stories.
-Their varying levels of surety make it almost easier to believe that, at the very least, they believed something had happened.
-Whatever happened, the Betty and Barney Hill abduction story has not lost its fame over the decades that have passed.
+Their varying levels of surety make it almost easier to believe that they thought something had happened.
+Whatever occurred that night, the Betty and Barney Hill abduction story has not lost its fame as the decades have passed.

 Betty and Barney Hill Abduction, retrieved 7/31/13